“We need to stop interrupting what people are interested in... be what people are interested in.” – Craig Davis

-Change your dialogue.
-Make the benefits of your programs or products relatable to the lives of your customers.
-What are they already interested in?
-Find it and tap into it.
+We change the dialogue.
+We make the benefits of your programs or products relatable to the lives of your customers.

 According to Simmons, customers are interested in home improvement.
-On average, there are the same amount of Google searches for “home improvement” as for “apparel.”
+On average, there are the same amount of Google searches for “home improvement” as for “apparel” every month.
 On top of that, Nielsen reports that HGTV is in the top 10 channels watched during Primetime.